CoolHandSquid/TireFire/README.md

 ./Build.sh
 ```
 ## Adding Modules
-- Open Main.csv with your favorite csv editor (I'm partial to ModernCSV).
+- Open Main.csv with your favorite csv editor (I'm partial to ModernCSV and Excel).
 - When adding a command, keep in mind Name, Port, and Description are for the primary display screen; Cmd_Name, Cmd_Description, Cmd_Command, Cmd_Comment, and SubDisplayOrder are for the secondary display screen.
 ![alt text](https://github.com/CoolHandSquid/TireFire/blob/TireFire_V3/Images/2_csv.png)
 ### Special Characters and Syntax